sfarazhaider/Analyzing-the-effects-of-Recession-periods-on-Automobile-Sales-with-Python/README.md

 12.Month: Month of the observation extracted from Date..
 13.Year: Year of the observation extracted from Date.
 By examining various factors mentioned above from the dataset, we aim to gain insights into how recessions impacted automobile sales.

+# The following are the Tasks for this project

 **TASK 1: Develop a Line chart using the functionality of pandas to show how automobile sales fluctuate from year to year**